How To Get Rid of Gnats in Plants Using Dish Soap

 2. Add dish soap and vinegar to each watering to kill the larvae.

-3. Built a gnat trap to catch and eliminate stragglers.
+3. Build a gnat trap to catch and eliminate stragglers.

 4. Soak the entire plant in water with dish soap, if necessary.

-5. Let the soil dry out between waterings.
+5. Let the soil surface dry out between waterings.

 6. Check up on and clean your houseplants regularly.